PM Modi seeks people's views on 2020, next year for his 'Mann ki Baat' address

 India

-New Delhi, Dec 18: Prime Minister Narendra Modi on Friday sought people''s views on the year 2020, seen as one of the most disruptive in recent history due to the COVID-19 outbreak, and also what they looked forward to in the next year, ahead of his ''Mann ki Baat'' broadcast on December 27.
+New Delhi, Dec 18: Prime Minister Narendra Modi on Friday sought people's views on the year 2020, seen as one of the most disruptive in recent history due to the COVID-19 outbreak, and also what they looked forward to in the next year, ahead of his ''Mann ki Baat'' broadcast on December 27.

 This will his last broadcast for this year.